linkeddatacenter/BOTK-core/vocabularies/README.md

 - foaf:page with cardinality >= 0a web page related to the resource
 - dct:identifier with cardinality <= 1 an unique identifier in the context of the subject namespace.
 - owl:sameAs with cardinality >= 0,URL of a reference Web page that unambiguously indicates the item's identity.
-- schema:disambiguatingDescription with cardinality >= 0, A short description of the item used to disambiguate from other, similar items (e.g a category)
+- [schema:disambiguatingDescription](http://schema.org/disambiguatingDescription )with cardinality >= 0, A short description of the item used to disambiguate from other, similar items (e.g a category)
 - skos:subject >=0 a link to a concept defined into a taxonomy schema described with skos

 Example (in rdf turtle):